 Garden Type or Features: Original Judith Phillips xeric landscape with recent additions — garden pathways, fountain, an arbor and an abundance of flowering perennials and textural trees.

 Artist in the Garden: Colleen Z. Gregoire

-In the front, Heidi added perennials and evergreens to the native chamisa and juniper bushes that originally defined a semi-circular berm and extended along the side of the house.
+In the front, Heidi added perennials and evergreens to the native Chamisa and juniper bushes that originally defined a semi-circular berm and extended along the side of the house.
 Visitors can now follow a winding landscaped pathway on their way to the sumptuous backyard gardens.

-The yard is unfolds around a circular patio, with a nearby water feature that provides the relaxing sounds of a babbling brook.
+The yard unfolds around a circular patio, with a nearby water feature that provides the relaxing sounds of a babbling brook.
 A dry creek meanders through the garden below the patio, with an arbor at one end, additional flower beds and walking paths on either side, and a “Sea Grotto” that holds a small hot tub and enclosed garden.

 The soil is sandy, rocky, and had to be amended with compost; a new drip system also was installed to support the new plantings.
 Rabbits are an ongoing challenge, requiring chicken wire enclosures to protect especially tasty leaves and flowers.

 Heidi and Kini love the “High Desert Oasis” they have created, complete with the bees, butterflies, hummingbirds, lizards, and occasional snakes it nurtures.